International legal personality: Personality: privileges and rights

 Rights that come with obtaining international legal personality include the right to enter into treaties, right to immunity, right to send and receive legations, and the right to bring international claims to obtain reparation for damages.
 Those who have international legal personality can sue and be sued, can enter into contracts, can incur debt, and pay various taxes.
 NGOs with personality are able to participate directly with international bodies and organizations created by legislation and treaties.
 They are given the ability to fund a cause rather than ask for funding for a cause.
 They are even given certain legal rights and protections.
 NGOs that are parties of a treaty can file for wrongdoings.
 NGOs with personality can eventually gain representative status on international councils and assemblies.
 Some NGOs, such as Red Cross and Red Crescent Societies have been given rights that governments usually give to IOs.
 NGOs are not held back by things such as political parties and reelections, they are simply allowed to lobby for what they think is the best choice.
 This freedom is typically found only in NGOs.
-This freedom gives NGOs a type of flexibility and efficiency that, once again, other international actors don’t process.
+This freedom gives NGOs a type of flexibility and efficiency that, once again, other international actors don't possess.
 More energy is bound to arise from an NGO rather than an IGO, as NGOs are voluntary commitments.
 The people within an NGO are dedicated to their cause and are more likely to work harder to get things done.
 NGOs are also able to act beyond the realm of sovereignty in a way that governments and their organizations cannot do.
 Once an NGO reaches consultative status, they are able to do even more.
 Consultative NGOs are able to receive official documents, attend meetings of various councils, be consulted by a Secretary-General or committee, and participate in hearings in various ways.